What is a weed

 Managing turf weeds

-No matter how much we care for our lawn and try to keep it in tip top shape, the odd weed always seems to appear.
-In many cases weeds numbers can be kept to a minimum by encouraging a thick and vigorous lawn.
+No matter how much we tend our lawn and try to keep it problem free, the odd weed always seems to appear.
+In many cases weeds numbers can be kept to a minimum by encouraging healthy turf.
 Good lawn practices that discourage weeds include:

 - Correct mowing practices (mow the lawn at a sensible height, mowing to short stresses the grass and can encourage weeds if the sward becomes thin).